syncfusion-content/blazor-docs/blazor/diagram-component/nodes/customization.md

 }
 ```

-## How to update template for nodes
+## How to update template for the nodes

 You can define node style using template in [NodeTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramTemplates.html#Syncfusion_Blazor_Diagram_DiagramTemplates_NodeTemplate) at tag level.
 If you want to define separate template for each node, differentiate the nodes by the ID property.
 The following code explains how to define template for a node.